v-kulikov1/histonedb_Vladimir/CURATED_SET/README.md

 ## histones.csv

-accession, type, variant, subvariant, doublet, gi, geneid, taxonomyid, organism, taxonomy_group, info, sequence (if no NCBI accession is present)
+accession, type, variant, subvariant, doublet, gi, geneid, taxonomyid, organism, taxonomy_group, info, references, sequence (if no NCBI accession is present)

 - accession - this is NCBI id of the sequence with version(!), also will be used as an id in HistoneDB.
 If the sequence in NCBI is not present, than a custom id is used (might be NONCBI_VARIANTNAME_NUMBER), and sequence is provided in Sequence column.
 - Type - according to classification, H3, H4, H2A, H2B or Archaeal.